• Home

 This clause is particularly critical because private liability insurance is not compulsory, and around 15% of all households in Germany have not taken out such insurance.

-Some liability insurers only cover losses from €2,500, if there is no third-party liability insurance or require that you have a legally binding judgment against the person responsible for the damage.
-For other providers, proof that you have tried to obtain compensation is sufficient.
+Some liability insurers only cover losses from €2,500 if there is no third-party liability insurance or require a legally binding judgment against the person reinsurance companies.

 Insurance for damage caused by courtesy